AnilPothula/terraform-aws-ecs/README.md

 # Elastic Container Service Terraform Module

-A Terraform module to provison all apects of ECS with minimal configuraiton.
+Terraform module to provision all aspects of ECS with minimal configuration.

 ## Getting Started